oscal-compass/community/GOVERNANCE.md

 * Overseeing the resolution and disclosure of security issues
 * Managing financial decisions related to the project

-The Oversight Committee will also consists of a selected Chair and Vice Chair member who will share committee facilitation responsibilities and call meetings.
+The Oversight Committee will also consists of a two selected Chair members who will share committee facilitation responsibilities and call meetings.
 These meetings can be public or private at the discretion of the Oversight Committee.

-#### Oversight Committee Chair
+#### Oversight Committee Chairs

-The Chair is expected to perform a variety of functions to support Oversight Committee activities:
+The Chairs are expected to perform a variety of functions to support Oversight Committee activities:

 - Support onboarding new committee members as needed
 - Gathering agenda items for meetings
 - Scheduling and facilitating Oversight Committee meetings
 - Extending discussion via asynchronous communication to be inclusive of members who cannot attend a specific meeting time
 - Facilitating the creation and execution of Oversight Committee activities

-#### Oversight Committee Vice Chair

-The Vice Chair is expected support the Oversight Committee by sharing the below functions of the Chair:

-- Gathering agenda items for meetings
-- Support onboarding new committee members as needed
-- Scheduling and facilitating Oversight Committee meetings
-- Extending discussion via asynchronous communication to be inclusive of members who cannot attend a specific meeting time

 #### Oversight Committee Succession Procedures